Updated July 1, 2020

-Individual writers’ suites and common areas have been stocked with disinfectant spray, disinfectant wipes, and hand sanitizer.
+Individual writer suites and common areas have been stocked with disinfectant spray, disinfectant wipes, and hand sanitizer.
 All frequently touched surfaces in common areas will be regularly disinfected.
 The WCDH has a limited stock of new, washable, reusable cloth masks available.

-Public gatherings at the Writers’ Colony will be canceled until further notice, or virtual versions will be offered.
+Large public gatherings at The Writers’ Colony, including Poetluck, are canceled until further notice, although some virtual versions will be offered.
 We are closely watching how the COVID-19 pandemic may affect future programming and will provide updates as necessary.

 WCDH will use contactless check-in until further notice.
-A welcome packet containing directions to your suite, current WCDH COVID-19 protocols, and suite keys will be put in a clearly marked envelope in the blue mailbox on the front door at 515.
-Each packet will also contain cell phone numbers for Michelle Hannon and Chad Gurley.
-Please call or text if you have questions or if there is any way we can assist you.
+A welcome packet containing directions to your suite, current WCDH COVID-19 protocols, and suite keys will be put in a clearly marked envelope in the blue mailbox on the red front door of 515 at Dairy Hollow.
+Each packet will also contain cell phone numbers for Michelle Hannon, Executive Director, and Chad Gurley, Colony Coordinator.
+Please call or text if you have questions or if there is any way we can provide assistance.

 WCDH will utilize a contactless check-out procedure.
 A copy of your invoice will be provided with the welcome packet.
-Barring any changes to your stay, Colony Coordinator, Chad Gurley, will email you an invoice which will enable you to pay online with a credit card.
-If you prefer to pay with cash or check, please leave it on the desk in the lobby in the envelope provided in your welcome packet.
-After checking out, please leave your keys in the blue mailbox on the front door at 515 Spring Street.
+Barring any changes to your stay, Chad will email you the invoice which will enable you to pay online with a credit card.
+If you prefer to pay with cash or check, please leave it on the desk in the 515 lobby in the envelope provided in your welcome packet.
+After checking out, please leave your keys in the blue mailbox on the front door at 515 at Dairy Hollow.

-After each guest stay, suites will be cleaned and sterilized per CDC standards as follows: all frequently touched surfaces including suite keys, chairbacks, tables, doorknobs, light switches, handles, desks, toilets, faucets, and sinks will be cleaned with household cleaners and EPA-registered disinfectants appropriate for the surface, following label instructions.
+After each guest stay, suites will be cleaned and disinfected per CDC standards as follows: all frequently touched surfaces including suite keys, chair backs, tables, doorknobs, light switches, handles, desks, toilets, faucets, and sinks will be cleaned with household cleaners and EPA-registered disinfectants appropriate for the surface, following label instructions.
 Bedding will be washed with detergent and disinfectant.
-Dishes will be washed in the dishwasher at the hottest dishwasher setting, and cutlery pre-soaked in a bleach solution.
+Dishes will be washed in the dishwasher at the hottest setting, and cutlery pre-soaked in a bleach solution.

-Writers are encouraged to limit visits to the communal kitchen at 515.
+Writers are encouraged to limit their visits to the communal kitchen at 515.
 Please consider bringing supplies for multiple meals to your suite and storing them in the mini-fridge and kitchenette area provided.
-Writers are asked to follow the sanitization procedures posted on the refrigerator at 515 Spring immediately before leaving the kitchen with their meals.
+Writers are asked to follow the disinfection procedures posted on the refrigerator at 515 immediately before leaving the kitchen with their meals.

-One of our residents’ favorite things about WCDH is getting to know fellow writers in residence through communal meals and daily interaction.
-To that end we will provide residents with contact information and preferences for the writers who will be in residence during their stay.
-This will provide a means to communicate about the use of the common areas including the kitchen, share information, or schedule socially distanced walks or other activities.
+One of our residents’ favorite things about WCDH is getting to know fellow writers-in-residence through communal meals and daily interaction.
+To that end, we will provide residents with contact information for everyone in residence.
+This will allow residents a means to share information about the use of the common areas, including the kitchen, and to potentially schedule socially distanced walks or other activities.

-Please direct questions or concerns regarding an upcoming or proposed residency to Michelle Hannon, Executive Director, 479-253-7444 or firstname.lastname@example.org.
+Should you have questions or concerns regarding an upcoming or proposed residency, please contact Michelle Hannon, Executive Director, at 479-253-7444 or firstname.lastname@example.org.